MrLeebo/MrLeebo/sh!t-my-kids-say.md

 # Number Ten

 - 3yo S, sitting on the toilet
-  > Dada, I'm in the toilet, I'm doing a number ten!
+  > Dada, I'm on the toilet, I'm doing a number ten!
 - Dad
   > Honey, we're going to need a new toilet.
 She's doing a number ten!
 - 4yo L, stepping into the shower